 The pump includes a small AC adapter for charging the battery.
 When you plug it in, the LED on the back will turn blue while charging.
 When full charge is reached it will turn white.
 It takes around 6 hours to charge it from a completely drained battery.
 The charge rate slows down when it’s getting close to charged to avoid damaging the battery cells.

 Use the Coupon Code ERO2022 for 20% off at OutdoorMaster.com

 I am really happy with the Outdoor Master Whale pump.
+We use it more than any other pump we have.
 It surpasses everything that Outdoor Master says it can do.
 It is reliable and can pump several boards in a row on a single charge without overheating.
 I highly recommend it to anyone looking for an electric paddleboard pump.